binipringle/right-to-be-forgotten/_texts/0-outline.md

 The "**business records**” exception to hearsay provides that a record of an act, event, condition, opinion, or diagnosis is not excluded by the rule against hearsay, regardless of whether the declarant is available as a witness, if (A) the record was made at or near the time by someone with knowledge or from information transmitted by someone with knowledge; (B) the record was kept in the course of a regularly conducted activity of a business, organization, occupation, or calling, including not-for-profit; (C) making the record was a regular practice of that activity; (D) all these conditions are shown by the testimony of the custodian or another qualified witness, or by a certification[^31; and (E) the opponent does not show a lack of trustworthiness.
 Business records are highly reliable because they are generally kept to run businesses. **Rule 803(6)**.

-[^31]:The certification has to comply with **Rule 902(11)**, which states that certified domestic records of a regularly conducted activity are self-authenticating where they are shown by a certification of the custodian or another qualified person that complies with a federal statute or a rule prescribed by the Supreme Court and the proponent gives the adverse party reasonable written notice of the intent to offer the record and makes the record and certification available for inspection so that the adverse party has a fair opportunity to challenge them; or **Rule 902(12)**.

 ---

 ## Rule 805 Hearsay Within Hearsay